terramate-io/terramate/docs/cli/code-generation/functions/tm_yamldecode.md

 - Although aliases to earlier anchors are supported, cyclic data structures (where a reference to a collection appears inside that collection) are not.
-  If `yamldecode` detects such a structure then it will return an error.
+  If `tm_yamldecode` detects such a structure then it will return an error.

 - Only the type tags shown in the above table (or equivalent alternative representations of those same tags) are supported.
 Any other tags will